OleMartinLarsen/hk-bot/README.md

 This is a chatbot developed for the MA230 exam.

+## NB
+This bot will no longer work since i am not paying for Azure anymore.

 ## Installation

 To use the bot you need to have node and npm installed.
 When installed run in the terminal: